LTER-LIFE/FDFDT-Manual/08-metadata.Rmd

 For ecological data, a widely used metadata standard, for example by [OBIS](#OBIS) and [GBIF](#GBIF), is the [**Ecological metadata language (EML)**](#eml), which is also the required format for metadata in the [Darwin Core Archives](#DwC-A).
 It consists of a set of defined terms used to describe metadata and is compatible with other community standards.
 EML uses a readable [XML](#XML) markup syntax that balances the machine and human readability and is structured in modules making it relatively flexible in describing metadata.
 The developers provide a good overview of all the modules and EML terms together with important details and definitions in their [interactive schema documentation](https://eml.ecoinformatics.org/schema/).

-**Dublin Core** is a metadata standard consisting of a set of 15 terms used to describe metadata.
-The terms themselves consist of several dozen properties, classes, data types, and vocabulary encoding schemes and are maintained by the [Dublin Core Metadata Initiative (DCMI)](https://dublincore.org/).
+**Dublin Core** is a widely adopted, universal metadata standard maintained by the [Dublin Core Metadata Initiative ](https://dublincore.org/)(DCMI).
+It consists of a set of 15 core terms used to describe the basic elements of any resource, online or physical.
+In addition, Dublin Core contains several dozen properties, classes, data types, and vocabulary encoding schemes that help refine the core description.

 ## Tools to help you